Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon

-\end{widetext} where the superscript PC (PV) stands for the parity-conserving (parity-violating) operator.
-The Pauli operator $\boldsymbol{\sigma}$ and the momentum $\boldsymbol{p}_i$ are the spin operator and spatial operator acting on the spin wave function and spatial wave function, respectively. $\hat{\alpha}^{(+)}$ is the flavor-changing operator that converts an $s$ quark to a $u$ quark, and $\hat{I}_{P}$ is the isospin operator for the pseudoscalar meson ($\pi$ and $K$) production process.
-It has the form of
+In Eqs.~\eqref{eq:1to3PCH_W} and \eqref{eq:1to3PVH_W}, $\hat{\alpha}^{(+)}$ is the flavor-changing operator that converts an $s$ quark to a $u$ quark, and $\hat{I}_{P}$ is the isospin operator for the pseudoscalar meson ($\pi$ and $K$) production process.
+If we choose the de Swart’s flavor convention~\cite{deSwart:1963pdg, Lu:2024ajt}, $\hat{I}_{P}^{j}$ has the form of

 for the singly Cabibbo-suppressed processes and will act on the $j$-th quark of the initial baryon after considering the flavor wave function of the emitted $\pi$ and $K$.
-Combining the effects of flavor changing and $\pi$ and $K$ production, the flavor operator for the $\Omega^- \to \Xi^0 \pi^-$, $\Xi^- \pi^0$, and $\Lambda K^-$ processes can be expressed as
+Combining the effects of flavor changing and $\pi$ and $K$ production, the flavor operator can be expressed as